Sakonphat/Feeling_Website/README.md

 # Thinking_Website

-*** This website can be opened on Chrome or Firefox.
+***This website can be opened on Chrome, Firefox and Microsoft Edge.
 The color, line and layout may not be displayed perfectly on Firefox ***

 HOW TO OPEN WEBSITE ON CHROME